 Finding childcare is a key concern for parents wishing to return to work after taking parental leave.
-For full details on this topic, see Childcare services in Québec on page 785.
+See the Pregnancy and Parenthood section at Québec.ca/parent for more information on childcare.

 If you want to go out alone with your partner, you'll need to entrust your baby to someone else.
 Choose someone you know or who has been recommended by other parents.